ornab74/moto-lens/README.md

 ## Product flow

 - First-launch garage setup asks for motorcycle details, mileage, and notes.
+- Primary navigation lives in a compact top-left menu drawer.
 - A full baseline inspection guides chain, tire, brake, fluid, control, light, suspension, and model-specific torque-wrench checks.
+- Launch-time inspection reminders are opt-in from Settings and off by default.
+- Adding a motorcycle returns to Garage; the guided inspection starts only when the rider opens it from the drawer or Garage card.
 - Sensitive notes and GPS routes are encrypted before SQLite storage.
 - Reports create rolling local database backups.
 - GPS trip tracking records personal, DoorDash, and Uber Eats mileage.